COMPASS: Robust Feature Conformal Prediction for Medical Segmentation Metrics: Method

-While symmetric perturbations are effective when the metric responds similarly to positive and negative perturbations, we often observe an asymmetric relationship when the metric responds differently in positive and negative directions.
-In such cases, an asymmetric calibration is necessary to construct a more adaptive and efficient interval.
-We achieve this by finding separate non-conformity scores for the upper and lower bounds.
-We discuss this asymmetric version of COMPASS and provide an equivalent algorithm in Appendix~\ref{app:asym}.
+For a full outline of the algorithms, refer to Appendix~\ref{app:COMPASS-algo}.
+Furthermore, while symmetric perturbations are effective when the metric responds similarly to positive and negative perturbations, we often observe an asymmetric relationship when the metric responds differently in positive and negative directions.
+In such cases, an asymmetric calibration, where we find separate non-conformity scores for the upper and lower bounds, is necessary to construct a more adaptive and efficient interval.
+We discuss this asymmetric version of COMPASS and provide an equivalent algorithm in Appendix~\ref{app:asymmetric_theory}.